DaisyIsibor/WorkDayScheduler/README.md

 The past: Grey color box
 The present: Yellow color Box
 The Future : The Green color box
-The Lunch : the Blue color box

 Above displays the time, date and month

-This scheduler saves on local storage when events or information are inputed.
+This scheduler saves on local storage when events or information are inputed and when the age is refereshed the inputed information still remains.

+It can be cleared my just clearing event and save and when refreshed, the inputed item will be removed from the scheduler.